-A plethora of initiatives have been launched in the last year by the District Administration, in partnership with civil society, Government agencies and citizens, who volunteer to create an authentic and inspirational destination for them to live and invite people to visit and be part of their lives and experiences.
+A plethora of initiatives has been launched in the last year by the District Administration, in partnership with civil society, government agencies and citizens, who volunteer to create an authentic and inspirational destination for them to live and invite people to visit and be part of their lives and experiences.

 A lot of destinations launch tourism projects and make claims of how it’s benefitting local people.
 Here’s its working the other way around, where the hypothesis is that if efforts are taken to facilitate and create a destination that cares, such an ecosystem ensures experiential holidays.